Esri/arcgis-runtime-samples-android/java/line-of-sight-geoelement/README.md

 ## Use case

-A line of sight between `GeoElement`s (i.e. observer and target) will not remain constant whilst one or both are on the move.
+A line of sight between geoelements (i.e. observer and target) will not remain constant whilst one or both are on the move.

-A `GeoElementLineOfSight` is therefore useful in cases where visibility between two `GeoElement`s requires monitoring over a period of time in a partially obstructed field of view
+A line of sight is therefore useful in cases where visibility between two geoelements requires monitoring over a period of time in a partially obstructed field of view
 (such as buildings in a city).

 ## How to use the sample